-Loans and accounts receivable: The Company provides asset-based financing primarily in the form of revolving credit facilities collateralized by the borrower's assets, including, but not limited to, accounts receivable, inventory, equipment and general intangibles.
+Loans receivable: The Company's portfolio consists of asset based loans.
+The loans are further classified as either performing or non-performing.
+The Company provides asset-based financing primarily in the form of revolving credit facilities collateralized by the borrower's assets, including, but not limited to, accounts receivable, inventory, equipment and general intangibles.
 The loan term is generally two years and management has the intention and ability to hold until maturity or payoff.
-Provisions for credit losses for loans receivable are charged to operations in amounts sufficient to maintain the allowance for credit losses at an amount considered adequate to cover the estimated losses of principal and accrued interest in the existing loan portfolio.
+Provisions for credit losses for finance receivables are charged to operations in amounts sufficient to maintain the allowance for uncollectible finance receivables at an amount considered adequate to cover the estimated losses of principal and accrued interest in the existing loan portfolio.
 The Company's charge-off policy is based on a loan-by-loan review for all receivables.
-Management periodically evaluates the adequacy of the allowance for credit losses by reviewing credit loss experience, change in size and character of credit risks, the value of collateral and general economic conditions.
-Loans are charged off against the allowance when management determines the loan to be permanently impaired.
+Management periodically evaluates the adequacy of the allowance for uncollectible finance receivables by reviewing credit loss experience, change in size and character of credit risks, the value of collateral and general economic conditions.
+Loans are charged off against the allowance when management determines that there is insufficient collateral to support the loan and believes that it is no longer probable that principal and/or interest payments will be collected.
+These loans can be affected by economic conditions.